rutujdhodapkar/Font/README.md

 # DotoPixel Web Font Package 🌐✏️

 A sleek pixel-style font converted for the web, now in WOFF & WOFF2 formats!
 Perfect for retro vibes and pixel-art projects.
+A Doto Font but with circles instead of squares more modern, more better.
+A font like Nothing.os

 ## 📂 Package Contents
 - `DotoPixel.woff` & `DotoPixel.woff2` – Optimized web font files.